Rocky Jones, Space Ranger: Production

-The series premiered in Los Angeles on KNXT on January 7, 1954 before airing the week of Monday, February 22, 1954, at various days and times on stations across the United States.
+After airing in various markets since October, 1953, the series premiered in Los Angeles on KNXT on January 7, 1954 and then began appearing more widely on Monday, February 22, 1954, at various days and times on additional stations across the United States.
 Off-screen issues began almost immediately.
 In February 1954, Scotty Beckett was arrested for possessing a weapon after being implicated in an armed robbery at the Cavalier Hotel in Hollywood.
 After posting bail, he fled to Mexico where he encountered more problems for writing bad checks and more weapons charges.
 After a gun battle with local police, he was incarcerated for four months, and did not return to the United States until September 1954.
 By then, the character of Winky had been written out of the show.

 After filming of the initial 26 episodes ended, Maurice Cass (Professor Newton) died of a heart attack on June 8, 1954.
 An additional 13 episodes were ordered, and filming took place between August and October 1954.
 Winky was replaced by a new character, Biffen Cardoza (James Lydon), and Professor Newton was replaced by Professor Mayberry (Reginald Sheffield), while regular villain Cleolanta, Suzerain of Ophiucius (Patsy Parsons) was replaced by Juliandra, Suzerain of Herculon (Ann Robinson).
 No further episodes were ordered, and the series ended after 39 episodes.
 (Several researchers have stated that this may have been due to the high cost of the special effects, which apparently made the series unprofitable, especially since the show was syndicated, rather than being broadcast by a major network.)
 Today, all 39 episodes of the TV series are available for viewing on YouTube.